DimitriosSakkas/backend-customers/README.md

     "password": "7"
 }
 ```
-This will return the access token in this case for the customer with usename helloween1.
+This will return the access token in this case for the customer with the usename *helloween1*.

 ### Retrieve 3 customers

-After having an access token, it can be used as a  authorization header to call the second endpoint, *localhost:8080/customers*, which will return 3 customers by their age in descending order.
+After having an access token, the second endpoint can be called with an authorization header which includes the access token,
+*localhost:8080/customers*.
+Three customers will be displayed ordered by their age in descending order.

 ### Update customer's data

-To updare customer's data, the third endpoind must be called, *PUT localhost8080/:update*.
-The request body is the following
+The third endpoind is for updating customer's data, *PUT localhost8080/:update*.
+An example of the request body which is required is the following:

 ```json
 {